vince012/danceYourAlgorithm/README.md

 Setting up project

-	Copy projet, web and x86 folder from DYA_dependencies.zip to DYA/WpfApp1/bin/x86/Debug
+	Copy projet, web and x86 folder from DYA_dependencies.zip to DYA/WpfApp1/bin/x86/Debug.

-	Import DYA in your Visual Studio project
+	Import DYA in your Visual Studio project, regenerate the solution and select WpfApp1 as starting project.

 scratch-vm